 Planning a trip overseas isn’t easy.
-We just make it look that way.
-Meet a few of our incredible people.
+Our incredible people just make it look that way.
+Meet a few of them below.

 Your journey begins with our people and the first you’ll meet are our school reps.
 Not here to just sell you a trip, they believe in our work with schools and focus on your needs—not ours.

 Meet Rennie.
 A school rep. Once a high school teacher, he believed in us so much he quit his day job to spread the Antips word.
 He doesn’t just get the local education system, he knows it inside out.
 Did we also mention he’s snorkeled with whale sharks in Mexico and trekked through the Himalayas?
 Fact.

 This is Emma, also a school rep and another former high school teacher.
 Between completing her yoga teacher training in India and teaching in Burma, Emma knows there are some lessons best learnt abroad.

 Daniel Donati – Director of Sales & Marketing

 This is Dan.
 Not just our Director of Sales and Marketing, he’s also an expedition leader, a father of three and one of the owners, but you’d never know it.
 He’s the definition of a pragmatic leader, spending as much time in the classroom as he does in the boardroom.
 He comes at the job from every angle—a leader, an educator, a parent and an adventurer.
 Above all, Dan is invested in Antipodeans because he believes in the potential of youth and the power of teamwork.